MohamedRagabAnas/CAPSRepo/README.md

 - normalize person_workat_organisation to  person_workat_company
 -normalize place_ispartof_place to  city_ispartof_country and country_ispartof_continent

-5- Prepare the import script (neo4j admin import tool) for all nodes and relationships to load them into a neo4j graph DB.

-6- Load the data to neo4j and check the newly created schema.

-7- Solved the issue of Converting the GMT DateTime for Morpheus Cypher into Months and Years. (a lot of queries depend on this conversion).

-8- Morpheus- LDBC Hive schema (we want to have a schema in hive similar to neo4j and hdfs):

 - Uploading the raw generated LDBC-CSV files with:
 - Converting the DateTime to GMT file format (PreProcessing/date_conversion_jar) to be in the same format as neo4j converted dates.
 - Using the Person preprocessed file prepared for neo4j import (correcting its header to original, removing the TYPE column) after copying it with converted date from the neo4j preparation.

-9-	Used the LDBC hive example of Morpheus to create LDBC graph, and used this to generate the LDBC graph out of it:
+8-	Used the LDBC hive example of Morpheus to create LDBC graph, and used this to generate the LDBC graph out of it: